 Locate the planet carrier back in the centre casings engaging the teeth on the annulus and sun gear.
-Refit the shield.

 Refit the axle arm assembly as described in section D.

 Remove the combined filler/level plug and top up the axle with oil.